brankeye/TFTP_Project/README.txt

 To use, in the Client's prompt type in the type of action (ie. read or write) and the file name, separated by a space, and press Enter for example: write test.txt
              read server.txt

+Where server files are stored: src/Main/ServerStorage Where client files are stored: src/Main/ClientStorage

 Files
 Client.java - the client that sends read/write requests